Ninjoe-142/MobileAppDevFinal/README.md

 # MobileAppDevFinal
-This is the repo fo what I am now referring to as project jackpot
+This is the repo for what I am now referring to as Project Jackpot